dkublik/jekyll-now/_posts/2015-9-24-transaction troubles.md

 + after commit actions - where our registered synchronization is called and event is fired.
 + cleanup - where transaction is finished (removed from thread local and stops being active)

-so what we achived with our code was:
+so what we achieved with our code was:

 ![actual transaction flow]({{ site.baseurl }}/images//2015-09-2-transactions-trouble/trans2.png "actual transaction flow")